Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 To analyze the occurrence of code-switching and its relationship with contextual factors, I employed a combination of **language detection**, **statistical modeling**, and **linguistic analysis**.
 The methodology included several key steps, as outlined below:

 1. **Language Detection:** Initially, language detection libraries such as `langdetect` and `langid` were employed to identify code-switching instances by detecting the language of individual sentences within posts.
-However, both libraries struggled with mixed-language sentences, particularly when both languages were used within a single sentence.
-Therefore, a **regular expression (regex)** approach was implemented to better detect and label code-switching, focusing on language alternation at the sentence and word levels.
+However, both libraries struggled with short sentences which most of the text data in this dataset were.
+Therefore, a **regular expression (regex)** approach was implemented to better detect and label code-switching.

 2. **Topic Modeling:** Clustering techniques, such as **KMeans** and **Latent Dirichlet Allocation (LDA)**, were applied to identify the topics discussed in the posts.
 The former was used to identify the number of clusters/topics, and the latter was used to for identify the topics for each post.
 After assigning the topics to the posts, I used the WordCloud to plot the 30 words in each topic, inspected the standard deviations of the each topics' top words, and manually conducted a thematic analysis and put forward topic names.
-These techniques allowed for an exploration of whether code-switching frequencies varied by the type of topic.
+These techniques allowed for an exploration of whether code-switching frequencies varied by topic.

 **Figure 1.
 WordCloud of top words in each topic**